LukeEmmet/SmolNetSharp/README.md

 * Ability to set a max size to abandon large downloads
 * Converts Gopher item types to mime types
 * Support for Gemini proxies
+* Support for the Nimigem protocol - a complementary content submission protocol to work with Gemini (experimental)
 * Compiles on Windows and Linux too (since .NET Core)

 Gophermaps are returned with type application/gopher-menu.